foxn2000/Mono-Chat/README.md

 - **Send Message**: Use Ctrl+Enter (or Cmd+Enter on macOS) to send
 - **Copy Text**: Click on any message to copy its content
 - **Code Blocks**: Code snippets are automatically formatted and can be copied with a click
+- **Model Selection**: Hover over the top-left corner to reveal the model selector, which appears like a floating stone.
+Click to view and select from available models

 ## Development